-Robots in restaurants are controversial.
-Some see them as the end of the restaurant industry as we know it, stealing jobs and eliminating the human touch of hospitality, others see it as a cost-saving revolution that could alleviate the restaurant staffing crisis, and yet more still find it exciting and entertaining, while some find it gimmicky.
-How ever you may feel about the emergence and existence of robots in restaurants, it’s already happening, though it may not look like what The Jetsons led you to believe.
+Some restaurant people see robots as the end of the industry as we know it, stealing jobs and eliminating the human touch of hospitality.
+Others see it as a cost-saving revolution that could alleviate the staffing crisis.
+However you feel about the emergence and existence of robots in restaurants, it’s already happening, though it doesn't look like what The Jetsons led us to believe.

 Spyce restaurant in Boston is the industry’s first fast-casual restaurant with a robotic kitchen.
 They have a small staff who prepare the ingredients in an off-site kitchen, but all of the actual cooking is done by robots in the store that prepare the dishes guests order on kiosks.
 Spyce has two human employees in-store as well to provide customer service and to put finishing touches on all dishes.
 They also happen to have Chef Daniel Boulud as a culinary director.
 More on Spyce below.